robocorp/example-pdf-invites-creator/README.md

 In **Robocorp Lab**, you will be able to choose which of the two tasks to run when clicking on the `Run Robot` button.

-In **Robocorp Cloud**, you can select which of the two tasks you want to add to a process as a step.
+In **Control Room**, you can select which of the two tasks you want to add to a process as a step.